Overview: Grade Three

 Language and literacy development are essential for learning.
 The TAS standards and benchmarks for language arts outline what students will know and be able to do in language arts at each grade level.
 We use a balanced literacy approach to deliver developmentally appropriate and engaging instruction.
 Our program includes:

-Writing Workshop: clear, sequenced instruction that teaches students to turn their ideas into powerful written messages across genres and for a variety of purposes
+Writing Workshop: clear, sequenced instruction that teaches students to use the writing process to turn their ideas into powerful written messages across genres and for a variety of purposes.

 - Building a Reading Life